Home » By Course » Desserts » No-Bake Oreo Cake Pops

 Instructions

-• Blend Oreo cookies in a food processor until finely crushed. and mix until a smooth dough forms.
+• Blend Oreo cookies in a food processor until finely crushed.

 • Roll into 1-inch (3 cm) balls.
 Place on a plate and refrigerate for 20 to 30 minutes, or freeze for 10 minutes until firm.

 • In a double boiler or microwave, melt the chocolate in short bursts, stirring until smooth.
 Add coconut oil for a glossy finish, if using.

-• Remove the cake balls from the fridge or freezer.
+While the chocolate melts, remove the cake balls from the fridge or freezer.
 Insert sticks or skewers into each ball.

-Dip into the melted chocolate, turning to coat evenly.
+• Dip each cake pop into the melted chocolate, turning to coat evenly.

 • While the chocolate is still soft, dip each ball into a small bowl of sprinkles and roll it to coat.
 Place on parchment paper to set.